shadrix/ALevelSample/README.md

 # ALevelSample

-For Database we use MsSql server in a docker container
+For Database we use Postgres SQl in a docker container

-**docker command for setup Ms Sql server with sample DB inside:** `docker run -p 1434:1433 -e ACCEPT_EULA=Y -e SA_PASSWORD=1My_password -d chriseaton/adventureworks:latest`
+**docker command for setup Postgres:** `docker-compose up`

 **install ef tool (if it is not installed on your PC)** `dotnet tool install --global dotnet-ef`